-20 years ago, people in the UK had little choice about where their energy came from.
-98% of UK energy was generated from fossil fuels – and with the growing threat of climate change, we desperately needed alternative and more sustainable options.
+Two decades ago, 98% of UK energy was generated from fossil fuels.
+And with the growing threat of climate change, we desperately needed more sustainable options.

 Good Energy was set up to give people the choice to do something about climate change by choosing renewable energy for their homes and businesses – and we’ve been doing just that ever since.
 Take a look at how we’ve grown over the years:

-More than 600 of our 5,000 customers purchase shares, allowing Good Energy Group to buy Delabole wind farm in Cornwall – the UK’s first commercial wind farm.
-In 2004 and 2007 Good Energy’s second and third share offering successfully raises new funds to help grow the business.
+More than 600 of our 5,000 customers purchase shares in our first share offering, allowing us to buy Delabole wind farm in Cornwall – the UK’s first commercial wind farm.

-To encourage more people to generate renewable energy, we launch the Good Energy HomeGen scheme to pay independent generators for all the energy they produce, even if they use it themselves.
-HomeGen wins a host of awards – and national recognition as an innovator.
-Homegen formed the blueprint for the Government’s Feed-in Tariff scheme, which launched in 2010.
+HomeGen was created to encourage more people to become generators, by paying independent generators for all the energy they produce, even if they use it themselves.
+It formed the blueprint for the Government’s Feed-in Tariff scheme, which launched in 2010.

 Good Energy is accepted onto the LSE’s AIM market – the world’s most successful growth market.
 Over the year, the company raises £4million in equity, to support the growth of the business.

-Good Energy’s second wind farm, this time in Doncaster, comes online.
-It offers the surrounding communities a special local tariff, just as it did in Cornwall.
+Good Energy’s second wind farm, this time in Doncaster, comes online (complete with a local energy tariff).

-Four more solar farms add an extra 23MW of electricity – almost doubling the amount of renewable electricity generated from Good Energy-owned resources.
+The development of six solar farms adds an extra 23MW of renewable electricity to our renewable sources – almost doubling the amount of electricity we generate.